Ormiston-Senior-College-NZ/ultra-bungee-website-Aarav1482/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=18485850)
 # Ultra Bungee Website Project
 Starter code for the Ultra Bungee project.
-After you accept this assignment, you will be working in your own copy (fork) of this repo.
+After you accept this assignment, you will be working in your own copy (fork) of this repo1.

 **Submission** - you should **commit changes to your repo regularly**.
 At least once per session.
 This will ensure that you have a record of regular contributions to show your progress!